 Sound good?
 You’ll find everything in detail in our Darocotan Guide.

 Another destination that might suit you is Sibaltan, an hour by road from El Nido.
 It offers quiet beaches, kitesurfing (in season), manta diving, and a really cool island hopping that no one else does.
 In fact, it’s possible to combine Darocotan with Sibaltan over a few days.
-You can read more in What to do in Sibaltan.
+You can read more in Things to do in Sibaltan.

 7. El Nido–Coron Expedition (or vice versa)